rv-0451/api-service/README.md

 Requirements for deploying to kubernetes:

-- `api-service.minikube.local` dns hostname should resolve to minikube's IP (or update ingress host in `helm/myservice/values.yaml`)
+- `api-service.vagrant.local` dns hostname should resolve to kubernetes apiserver IP (or update ingress host in `helm/myservice/values.yaml`)
 - kubernetes cluster should have access to DockerHub to pull images
 - `helm` installed on the local machine
 - kubernetes cluster should be accessible from the local machine